jxnblk/mdx-deck/docs/components.md

 # Components

-MDX Deck includes a few built-in components to help with creating presentations.
+MDX Deck includes components to help with creating presentations.

 ## Head

-Use the `<Head />` component to set content in the document head.
+Use the `Head` component to set content in the document head.

 ```mdx
 // example for twitter cards